rancher/docs/content/rancher/v2.x/en/installation/backups-and-restoration/ha-backup-and-restoration/_index.md

 - Rancher Kubernetes Engine v0.1.7 or later

-	The commands for taking etcd snapshots are only available in RKE v0.1.7 and later.
+	The commands for taking `etcd` snapshots are only available in RKE v0.1.7 and later.

 - rancher-cluster.yml

 	You'll need the RKE config file you used for Rancher install, `rancher-cluster.yml`.
-You created this file during your chosen installation scenario:
+You created this file during your chosen high-availability installation scenario:
 <br/>
 <br/>
 	- [High Availability Installation]({{< baseurl >}}/rancher/v2.x/en/installation/ha-server-install)